AwesomesauceLabs/piglet-manual/index.md

     }
 }
 ```

-*Figure XXX: A minimal example script for playing a Mecanim animation clip
+*Figure XXX: A minimal script for playing an Editor-imported (Mecanim)
-at runtime.
-When this component is attached to the root GameObject
+animation clip at runtime.
+When this script is attached to the root `GameObject`
-of the glTF model, it triggers playback of the animation clip at index 1
+of the glTF model, it plays the animation clip at index 1
 in the `AnimationList`, immediately after Unity enters Play Mode.*

 ## Piglet Options Window